cardano-scaling/hydra-control-plane/README.md

 cardano-cli address key-gen --normal-key --verification-key-file admin.vk --signing-key-file admin.sk
 ```

-If you don't want to run it locally on port 8000, reconfigure by amending `Rocket.yaml`.
+If you don't want to run it locally on port 8000, reconfigure by amending `Rocket.toml`.

 Next, we need to ensure the control plane can reach a locally running
 `hydra-node`.
 To get started quickly, we'll prepare an `offline` mode head which is